“Wow!” the 4th Sunday Advent Message

 Zachariah was a priest.
 Married to Elizabeth, Mary’s cousin.
 They were childless until they, like Mary, had one of those – (pregnant pause)- visits from the angel Gabriel.
 Then, Elizabeth and Zachariah, at the ages of 60 or 70 or so, became the proud, however old, parents of John.
 John who would grow up and become known as John the Baptist.

 When Mary felt Jesus kick from within, she sang a song.
 When Zachariah saw his son, he sang a song, too.
-(Which may be a lesson for new mothers: remember, you’ve been feeling that little kicker and somersaulter for months now; daddy’s just feeling/experiencing him/her for the first time.
+(Which may be a lesson for new mothers: remember, while you’ve been feeling that little kicker somersaulting for months; daddy’s just now holding the child, feeling/experiencing him/her in extraordinarily intimate ways for the first time.
 Forgive dad his initial blubbering.)
 Anyway, here is Zach’s song (remember to put a tune behind it!).

 Luke 1